erlang-ls/erlang_ls/.github/CONTRIBUTING.md

 ## What should I know before I get started?

-`erlang_ls` is an implementation of Microsoft's Language Server Protocol, so you should familiar with it.
+`erlang_ls` is an implementation of Microsoft's Language Server Protocol, so you should be familiar with it.
 You can read about the protocol [here][lsp].
 You can find the detailed specification [here][lsp-specs].